 - Keep your arm close to your body.

-- Do not place rings on your fingers until your provider tells you it is safe to do so.
+- DO NOT place rings on your fingers until your doctor tells you it is safe to do so.

-- Instruct you on when and for how long to remove the splint for short periods of time
+- Tell you when and for how long to remove the splint for short periods.

-- Show you some gentle exercises to help keep your shoulder from tightening or freezing up
+- Show you gentle exercises to help keep your shoulder from tightening or freezing up.

-After your shoulder has healed for 2 - 4 weeks, you will be referred to physical therapy.
+After your shoulder has healed for 2 to 4 weeks, you will be referred for physical therapy.

-- A physical therapist will teach you exercises to stretch your shoulder and will make sure you have good shoulder movement.
+- A physical therapist will teach you exercises to stretch your shoulder.
+This will make sure that you have good shoulder movement.

 - As you continue to heal, you will learn exercises to increase the strength of your shoulder muscles and ligaments.

-Do not return to activities that place too much stress on your shoulder joint without asking your health care provider about them first.
+DO NOT return to activities that place too much stress on your shoulder joint.
+Ask your provider first.
 These activities include most sports activities using your arms, gardening, heavy lifting, or even reaching above shoulder level.

-See a bone doctor (orthopedist) in a week or less after your shoulder joint is put back into place.
+See a bone specialist (orthopedist) in a week or less after your shoulder joint is put back into place.
 This doctor will check the bones, muscles, tendons, and ligaments in your shoulder.

 When to Call the Doctor

-- Swelling or pain in your shoulder, arm, or hand that becomes worse
+- You have swelling or pain in your shoulder, arm, or hand that becomes worse

 - Your arm or hand turns purple